 - When businesses grow, so does the complexity of their systems.
 This means that not only are there more assets to protect but they are more difficult to protect.

 - Cybersecurity is difficult to learn, so the talent pool is limited.
-It not only requires an excellent understanding of IT and extensive skill sets including development and administration but an inquisitive and creative mind and the ability to think outside the box.
+It not only requires an excellent understanding of IT and extensive skill sets including development and administration but an inquisitive and creative mind with diverse talents and the ability to think outside the box.
 There are not that many people in the world who can handle it.

 Step 2.
-Improve Awareness and Educate
+Improve awareness and educate

 Some businesses attempt to narrow the gap by retraining their IT professionals.
 While there is a chance that some employees with technical skills may be able and willing to take on cybersecurity positions, they still need to have someone to teach them.
 Most cybersecurity experts today are self-taught and there is very little that an organization can do to help because the availability of security certifications is also limited.

 However, the real problem is that organizations often perceive cybersecurity as something that only the dedicated cybersecurity workforce should deal with.
-This perception is the cause of several problems mentioned above, for example, the high level of stress for cybersecurity staff.
+This perception is the cause of several problems mentioned above, for example, the high level of stress and burnout for cybersecurity staff.
 Security teams often work alone and the rest of the organization is not aware, not educated, and worst of all: does not feel responsible for security.

 Therefore, the key to narrowing the gap is to look at cybersecurity as everyone’s problem.
 Developers, administrators, DevOps, QA engineers, and even non-technical personnel should be aware and educated.